Daughter, father, future doctor: Victims of unrest in Venezuela

 CNN's efforts to reach the Venezuelan government and opposition for comment on this story on Wednesday were unsuccessful.

+The Venezuelan government continues to block CNN Español's signal into Venezuela.
 CNN Español's signal is available free for Venezuelans on YouTube and on CNNEspanol.com.

 Jairo Johan Ortiz Bustamante

-The first victim of violence, Jairo John Ortiz Bustamante, was 19 years old.
-Protesters were gathering in the Montaña Alta area of Carrizal, a town south of Caracas.
+The first victim of violence, Jairo Johan Ortiz Bustamante, was 19 years old.
+Protesters were gathering April 6 in the Montaña Alta area of Carrizal, a town south of Caracas.

-Ortiz's father, Jairo Jhoan Ortiz, told state-run television VTV his son came home earlier that night and then went to meet a friend.
+Ortiz's father, Jairo Johan Ortiz, told state-run television VTV his son came home earlier that night and then went to meet a friend.
 He did not return home.

-Around 10 p.m., the prosecutor's office says, the Venezuelan National Guard, or GNB, and Venezuelan State Police, known as PNB, began approaching the protesters.
+About 10 p.m., the prosecutor's office says, the Venezuelan National Guard, or GNB, and Venezuelan State Police, known as PNB, began approaching the protesters.

-Somehow, Ortiz was shot in the chest It's reported he was not participating in the protests.
+Somehow, Ortiz was shot in the chest.
+It's reported he was not participating in the protests.

 Ernesto Villegas, Venezuela's communications and information minister, says Ortiz's father told him, "My son was not an anti-government protester.
-He was a pacifist"
+He was a pacifist."

 Human Rights ombudsman William Saab immediately condemned his death, saying it would be investigated.